 Detecting Suppression

-A common method of showing someone he is suppressing the input from one eye, either all the time or intermittently as is the case with alternating suppression, a plastic overlay with transparent vertical red, green and clear stripes is used along with red/green glasses to observe suppression.
+The overlay also has a clear stripe between each red and green stripe.
+The person being tested then puts on a pair of glasses with red/green lenses.
 The glasses have one red lens and one green lens.
 The transparent sheet is laid with the stripes oriented vertically on a page of print and the glasses are worn when reading the page.

-Now, it’s a fact that red and green filters used together will filter out all light passed through both filters.
+The test uses the fact that red and green filters used together will filter out all light that has to pass through both filters simultaneously.
 Given that fact, here’s what each eye sees in the above situation:

-Right eye behind a red lens: Sees the print behind the clear stripe and the red stripe.
+Right eye behind a red lens: Sees the print under the clear stripe and the red stripe.
 Both appear red, but the light coming through the clear stripe will appear brighter than the light having to go through both the red stripe and the red lens.
-The print behind the green stripe will not be visible.
+But the print behind the green stripe will not be visible.
 The entire stripe will appear black because the red lens and green stripe acting together filter out all transmitted light.

-Left eye behind a green lens: Sees the print behind the clear stripe and the green stripe, again with the clear stripe somewhat brighter.
-Here the print behind the red stripe will be blacked out, again because the combination of a green lens and a red stripe filter out all the transmitted light.
+Left eye behind a green lens: Sees the print under the clear stripe and the green stripe, again with the clear stripe somewhat brighter.
+In this case the print behind the red stripe will be blacked out, again because the combination of a green lens and a red stripe filters out all the transmitted light.

 It turns out that when you put these red/green glasses on children with convergence problems, you often find that their eyes are alternately suppressing.
+A vision therapist can tell this because the blacked out line slowly changes.
+The therapist will pause when the child can't see a word and in a short time he can finally see it and read it aloud.
 What this means is that for short periods of time, the brain is refusing input from one eye.
 Then, a bit later, it refuses input from the other eye.
 In between, input from both eyes is being received and processed.

-If a child has poorly developed convergence ability, during the time that both eyes are functional the brain is receiving conflicting information because usually the child fails to have both eyes centered on the same spot on the page.
+Now let's return to normal reading without the red/green glasses and overlay.
+If a child has poorly developed convergence ability, then during the time that both eyes are functional the brain is receiving conflicting information because both eyes are not centered on the same spot on the page.
 In other words, the child sees double, especially if he’s been at it for a bit.
 Then, the brain shuts down one eye, say the left one, for a second or two.
 All of a sudden the page makes sense, because the brain is finally seeing a single image.
 Then the suppression stops and doubled vision reappears.

 Next, the right eye suppresses and all is well again, maybe.
 Or maybe not, since the child might well have been following the lead of the right eye for the past several seconds, even during the period of doubled vision, and all of a sudden that eye has suppressed.
 But the left eye is focused two words over, or even one line higher or lower in rare cases.